HolyMonkey/unity-tasks-and-data/README.md

 # unity-tasks-and-data
-Tasks for unity3d and data for make it
+Tasks and data for their solution

+roman@sakutin | vk.com/rsakutin